How to prep and cook different types of fish

 5. In a one-pot, stew or curry

 One of the easiest, most foolproof ways to cook fish is by simply simmering in a sauce, which helps stop the fish from drying out and is more forgiving than, say, pan-frying or grilling.
 It also means the fish can take on more flavour.
-You can eat your way around the world from a sun-drenched Keralan-style haddock curry to Mediterranean-inspired cod and chickpea stew.
-Just be sure to follow the same rule of thumb as traybakes – only add the fish towards the end of cooking, so it doesn’t overcook.
+Eat your way around the world from a sun-drenched Keralan-style haddock curry to Mediterranean-inspired cod and chickpea stew.

 How to shop for fish sustainably